y5intel/OEM_Utility_UI/README.md

 # OEM Utility UI [link](https://oem-utility-ui.netlify.app)

-This project is based on React and Vite, and it integrates Solana Web3 functionality.
+This project is based on Create React App.
 It serves as the front-end for the OEM Utility application.

 ## Design

-To view the project's design, you can visit the Figma link [here](https://www.figma.com/file/MXY16Umh7IiX99Lf4D5ySV/OEM?node-id=64%3A89&mode=dev).
+To view the project's design, you can visit the Figma link [here](https://www.figma.com/file/cTpzTDHEam4SyPsDGK50T5/Utility-Project?type=design&node-id=64-89&mode=design&t=mr4eVgz9WfDqtnpl-0).

 ## Getting Started